-Your sensor is what records the scene you are photographing.
-An image sensor or imaging sensor detects light waves and turns the recorded information into an image.
+It detects light waves and turns the recorded information into electric signals, and eventually an image.

-They can be very expensive, but depending on what you photograph and do with your images, you may need one.
-A bigger sensor means better image quality.
+Cameras with full-frame sensors can be very expensive.
+Depending on what you photograph and do with your images, you may need one.

 If you are photographing to share on social media, you can get away with an APS-C camera or a smaller sensor.